jumpingjoy/watchnationpro/about-us.md

 Email Rwanda at rwanda.bryan@watchnationpro.com

 ### Tracey Track (Content Manager)
-{% include image.html img="sarah-hollen.webp" alt="Tracey-Track" caption="Tracey Track" align="left" %}
+{% include image.html img="tracey-track.webp" alt="Tracey-Track" caption="Tracey Track" align="left" %}
 ​What's up?
 I'm Tracey.
 I've been in the fitness industry as a ​Fitness ​Coach for seven years now.
 I have known people who passionately work out to build their bodies, and most of them tend to forget ​one important thing — to take good care of their health.

 ​When we do a workout, we sweat a lot, and if it is affecting our skin for a long time, it can tend to block our sweat pores. ​Hence, monitoring your sweat is also essential, which can be performed through a smartwatch.